How to Assess an Applicant's Motivation From Interviews

 You are attempting to identify what motivates the individual you are interviewing.
 A candidate's innate motivation needs to match the job for which he is selected.
 For example, you don't want to hire a candidate who most enjoys working alone for your customer service position.

 Your software developers need to find intrinsic motivation in solving problems, making things work, and frequently working alone.
 Yet, if they work in a shared code environment, they need to also communicate and work as team members.
-Your PR professional has to find working with hundreds of people motivating for good job fit.
+Your PR professional has to find working with hundreds of people motivating for a good job fit.

 Identify What the Candidate Believes Motivates Coworkers